dncsvr/learn-javascript/matter-js/README.md

 - bind dom to a body and update dom element's position and rotation on each update of matter js so that dom element gets its physics from hidden backing body
-  - use `pointer-events: none` to pass overlaying div events to the canvas behind to enable interaction with the body :thinking:
+  - forward events using `dispatchEvent` and use `v-on` to register multiple handlers at once
+    - use `user-select: none` to disable text selection on dom elements with backing body to prevent selection during dragging the element in matter world
   - keep an array of body references to find removed element's corresponding bodies from matter world
   - create bodies from dom during `onMounted`